Smallville season 2: Home media release

-The complete second season of Smallville was released on May 18, 2004 in North America.
-Additional releases in region 2 and region 4 took place on September 17, 2004 and January 1, 2005, respectively.
+The complete second season of Smallville was released on May 18, 2004, in North America.
+Additional releases in region 2 and region 4 took place on September 17, 2004, and January 1, 2005, respectively.
 The DVD box set included various special features, including episode commentary, The Chloe Chronicles, a featurette on the special effects of Smallville, and a documentary on Christopher Reeve's involvement this season.
+For the 20th anniversary, the complete series was released for the first time on Blu-ray on October 16, 2021.
+The Blu-ray release marks the first time when season 2 was released in its native high-definition resolution.